The Witcher season 2 is on its way and a thrilling new trailer has now arrived.

 Will there be a 'The Witcher' season 3?

 It wasn't just a new trailer that Netflix announced during its "Tudum" event.
 As reported by The Wrap, The Witcher has gotten an early season 3 renewal from the streaming service.
-There are no real details about season 3, unsurprising since we're still three months away from season 2 debuting.
+There are no real details about season 3, unsurprising since we're still a couple of weeks away from season 2's debut.

-In addition to another season of The Witcher, Netflix is expanding its Witcher universe by ordering a second anime feature, following The Witcher: Nightmare of the Wolf, as well as a new kids and family series.
+In addition to another season of The Witcher, Netflix is expanding its Witcher universe with a prequel series, The Witcher: Blood Origin, as well as a second anime feature following The Witcher: Nightmare of the Wolf, as well as a new kids and family series.